Pointwise convergence of some continuous-time polynomial ergodic averages: Preliminaries

-In \cite{FN}, Frantzikinakis built some pointwise ergodic theorems of measurable flows without any commutativity via joint ergodicity for measurable flows.
+By combining Theorem \ref{thm-K}, \eqref{eq2-1} and the fact that $\delta_k\to 0$ as $k\to\infty$, we conclude that the limit exists almost everywhere.
+The proof is complete. \end{proof} In \cite{FN}, Frantzikinakis built a pointwise ergodic theorem of measurable flows without any commutativity.
 To prove (1) of Theorem D, we need the following result, which is a special case of \cite[Theorem 1.11]{FN}.